Procida Campania, Italy Travel Guide

 Maintain awareness of your belongings, especially in crowded places like the ferry terminal or on crowded buses, as a general travel measure.

 Italy sits in a seismically active zone.
 Procida belongs to the Phlegraean Fields volcanic area, and monitoring occurs regularly.
-Storms may bring strong winds and rough seas, especially in autumn and winter, potentially causing ferry cancellations.
+Storms could bring strong winds and rough seas, especially in autumn and winter, potentially causing ferry cancellations.

 For emergencies, dial the unified European emergency number 112.
 Operators often speak multiple languages.
 Provide your clear location and describe the emergency.